sagecodes/intro-to-python/README.md

 ## About me:

-I'm [Sage Elliott](http://sageelliott.com/).
-I'm a Technology Evangelist at Galvanize Seattle.
-In the past decade I've worked as a software and hardware engineer with mostly with Startups and Agencies in Seattle and Central Florida.
-I love technology!
-I'm currently learning more about Deep Learning & Computer Vision.
-If you're looking for a job or next steps in learning, let me know!
+Hello I'm [Sage Elliott](http://sageelliott.com/).
+I'm a Technology Evangelist here at Galvanize!
+For the past decade I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
+I love making things with technology!
+I'm Currently learning more about computer vision and deep learning deep learning!

-*caveat* I'm not an Galvanize instructor, They have much more industry experience and are better at teaching difficult topics!
+**Note:** I'm not a Galvanize Instructor, they're way better at teaching!

-If you have an event you would like to see or put on let me know!
-I'm always looking for ideas.
-Talk to me after the workshop or find me online at one of these:

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)
 - LinkedIn: [sageelliott](https://www.linkedin.com/in/sageelliott/)
 - Email: [sage.elliott@galvanize.com](mailto:sage.elliott@galvanize.com)

+Reach out to me if interested in:

+- breaking into the tech industry
+- learning resources
+- meetup recommendations
+- learning more about Galvanize
+- giving me suggestions for events!
+- being friends

 ## About you!